Python

 arkime.register_save(my_save_callback)

-# Creatre a new field in the session we will be setting
+# Create a new field in the session we will be setting

 pos = arkime.field_define("arkime_rulz", "kind:lotermfield;db:arkime_rulz")